 Tech Armor Ballistic Glass and Tech Armor HD Clear Film

 Offering more options for protecting your phone with either tough hardened glass or scratch-resistant film, Tech Armor’s Ballistic Glass screen protector is made of top-quality Japanese “Asahi” glass that provides 99.99% clarity, and full 3D Touch capabilities.
 Given it measures a mere 0.3 millimeters thick and comes with rainbow-free adhesive, it will seem like it’s barely there, and Tech Armor says it’s fully compatible with most cases.
-And the best part?
-There’s three of them in a pack, so you’ve got replacements close at hand if the worst happens.
+The best part?
+There’s three in a pack, so you’ve got replacements if the worst happens.

 Tech Armor has also put “countless hours” into the development of the HD Clear Film screen protectors.
 Made from high-quality Japanese PET material, Tech Armor promises that the HD Clear provides incredible screen clarity, and resists bubbling during application with a silicone-based adhesive.
 Tech Armor has also included “TruTouch” technology to ensure that the screen’s sensitivity is unaffected — and best of all, this comes in a triple-pack, ensuring great value for money.